 If you have not had the chance to try handmade soap, what are you waiting for?

-Soon, I will release my soaps and I hope you try one.
+I make my own soaps and I hope you have the chance to try one.

 What are some things to expect?
 The soap will feel and smell different, more "natural".
 It will leave a slight oily residue in the shower, because there are NO detergents or chemicals to strip the oils.
 Just scrub your shower weekly with your cleaner of choice and everything will seem "normal".
 Your skin will be more moisturized over time as it gets used to it's new soap.